Non-Academic Code of Conduct

 D. Freedom of Movement, Speech and College Activities

 Intentional disruption or obstruction of teaching, guest lectures, research, administration, free movement, disciplinary proceedings, or other College activities may result in disciplinary action.
+Disruption or obstruction for purposes of this Code includes video/audio recording when it is interfering with College activities.

 E. Personal Respect and Safety

 1. Any action or situation involving verbal, mental, or physical assault and/or abuse, including harassment, intimidation, bullying or other conduct that recklessly or intentionally endangers or threatens the health, safety, or welfare of any person on College-owned or -leased property or at College-sponsored activities, is prohibited and is cause for disciplinary action.
+Examples include actions through electronic means including but not limited to non-consensual sexting, use of social media for nefarious intent including to foster, promote or otherwise seek to engage in any of the activities set forth herein.

 2. All forms of sexual offense are expressly prohibited.
 The following are considered to be acts of sexual misconduct:

-A. Sexual Assault – Forcible penetration of the mouth, anus, or vagina by a body part and/or an object without consent or with someone who is incapable of consent.
+A. Sexual Assault – Forcible penetration of the mouth, anus, or vagina by a body part and/or an object without affirmative consent or with someone who is incapable of consent.
 Sexual assault can include but is not limited to sexual intercourse, cunnilingus, and fellatio.

 B. Sexual Abuse – Intentional, non-consensual touching of sexual or other intimate parts of another person, either directly or through clothing without consent or with someone who is incapable of consent.

 C. Sexual Exploitation – Any non-consensual act committed by an individual with the purpose of arousing the libido or sexual interest of themselves or the person towards which the action is directed, or for the purpose of establishing sexual fear and/or dominance.
 Any situation where a student takes sexual advantage of another for his/her own gain or benefit; or for the benefit of someone else.
-Examples of sexual exploitation may include but are not limited to; prostituting another person, non-consensual audio or videotaping of sexual activity, unauthorized presentation of such recordings, allowing others to observe a personal consensual sexual act without the knowledge or consent of the partner, engaging in acts of peeping or voyeurism.
+Examples of sexual exploitation may include but are not limited to; prostituting another person, non-consensual audio or videotaping of sexual activity, unauthorized presentation of such recordings, allowing others to observe a personal consensual sexual act without the knowledge or affirmative consent of the partner, engaging in acts of peeping or voyeurism.

 3. Disruptive, excessively noisy, or indecent conduct is cause for disciplinary action.